Ageing of newspaper readership

 Newspaper readership is the people who read or are thought to read a particular newspaper, or newspapers in general.
 Ageing of newspaper readership means that the average age (however defined) of readers is increasing.
 This may or may not be accompanied by a decline in total readership numbers.
 However currently, in many regions, readership is both ageing and declining.

 This may be because younger people are increasingly using other sources of news (e.g. online newspaper articles or other news websites, or free newspapers) or in some cases are not accessing news at all.

 Statistics

-Canadian newspaper readership has decreased every year since 2007 and the revenue of Canada newspapers is slow.
+Canadian newspaper readership has decreased every year since 2007 and the revenue of Canadian newspapers is slow.
 Canada's newspaper readership is also ageing, perhaps partly because the population of Canada as a whole is ageing.
 Though Canadians become more interested in reading newspapers as they age, this has less of an impact.

 The growth of newspaper market has stopped in 2007 and decline since 2008.
 Newspaper circulation had declined 34% in 2009 compared to 2004.

 The U.S. population is ageing, but media consumers' speed of ageing is faster than the overall population (Economist) and this also applies to newspaper readership.
 Middle-age consumers are considered as the potential consumers rather than younger people.
 Printed newspapers are being abandoned by the young more than by any other age group.